manulari/rollingpointat/_pages_en/en-kurse.md

 &nbsp;

+**Non-German speakers very welcome.
+We teach bilingual German and English.**

 ### New courses (summer semester 2024) will be starting from 26.- 29.2.2024

 Same scedule als wintersemester 2023/24 (see below)

 <div class="named-anchor" id="mo"></div>